 An adult springer spaniel should only be adopted if you have older children.
 Dogs that are adopted from shelters are often frightened or skittish and need additional attention to acclimate them to their new surroundings.

 They may require a little more time and patience, and older children understand that better and are more than willing to help their pup get comfortable.
 A calmer household with older children would be preferred because young children are often very busy, boisterous, and shrill.
-This could frighten your new spaniel and set them up for even more behavioral issues, such as seeking out hiding places or aggression.

 Most times, an older dog and older children are a good combination.
 The child helps your pup to overcome fears, and your dog, in return, teaches your child compassion and patience.

-Introducing Baby to Your Springer Spaniel
+Introducing a Baby to Your Springer Spaniel

 So, you already have a springer, and you are expecting.
 You want things to go smoothly when you bring your baby home.
 Planning ahead will help.